anitab-org/vms/README.md

 Communicate
 -----------

-The best way to connect with the maintainers is through GitHub comments.
-Feel free to discuss more about an issue by commenting on it or asking questions.
-We also have Systers Slack channel, you can request an invite [here](http://systers.io/slack-systers-opensource/).
+Communicate with our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
+For queries regarding VMS Project join, [#vms](https://anitab-org.zulipchat.com/#narrow/stream/222539-vms).
 If there is something you want to discuss privately with the maintainer and you are being hesitant to discuss it on above mediums, then drop an email.
-For Systers VMS join #vms on Slack.

 License